josh-ashkinaze/name-analysis/readme.md

 In this analysis, I took a look at baby names going back to the 1800s.
 This project involved a lot of data wrangling, and some clever metric-making (What does it mean for a year to have unique names?)

-[Read my blog](https://www.joshash.space/data-science/the-most-important-aspect-of-coffee) for a write-up, and look at the ipynb notebook for analysis!

 ## My Questions